leonidlm/lagom/_posts/2013-11-19-creating-hadoop-test-environment-with-ansible-and-vagrant.md

 When I discovered Puppet a year ago, I finally found a good programmable way to describe the infrastructure I am working with.
 A lot changed since my first encounter with Puppet, especially, since plenty of new and interesting tools appeared which compete with Puppet for the heart of a sysadmin.

 One of these shiny new configuration management tools is [Ansible](http://www.ansibleworks.com/).
-I decided to give it a spin, and to configure a local Hadoop development environment using it and vagrant.
+I decided to give it a try, and to configure a local Hadoop development environment using it and vagrant.

 ---